WZGV: New management

 On February 2, 2015, Lanny Ford, general manager since the station started, and former Carolina Panthers general manager Marty Hurney announced they were leasing WZGV and WZGM in Asheville, North Carolina from HRN.
 Hurney, also an NFL Insiders analyst, had worked for WZGV since June 2014, co-hosting one show with Al Gardner and later working with Ford.
 Ford also said some WZGV programs would air on WZGM.

 Effective April 20, 2018, HRN Broadcasting, Inc. sold WZGV and its translator W283AR (now W248CO) to Marty Hurney's 2G Media, Inc. for $900,000.
 Soon after taking control, Hurney rebranded the station as "730 AM the Game."

 Starting in 2020, WZGV added Carolina Hurricanes hockey.

+Sports gambling

+On July 1, 2025, WZGV switched from ESPN Radio sports talk to sports gambling, branded as "Inside the Game", with programming from the VSiN network.